davidlaprade/shiny-nemesis/outline.md

     - That is important to note!
     - This explains why she thinks that our "full-fledged evaluative judgements would have been very different [. . .] had the general content of our basic evaluative tendencies been very different"

+Dialectic:
+  - Me:
+    - It's implausible that everyone believes the moral claims that they do only because they have the moral tendencies they have.
+    - Utilitarians believe what they do not because of their moral dispositions, but because of their beliefs about utilitiy.
+    - Kantians believe what they do because of their beliefs about categorical imperatives.
+Etc.
+  - Street:
+    - People adopt moral theories only because they accord with their moral dispositions or intuitions--ideally after those dispositions/intuitions have been brought into reflective equilibrium with one another.
+  - Me:
+    - draw a distinction between intuitions and dispositions